Information and advice for City College students and staff

 Face Coverings / Masks

-All students, apprentices, staff and any external visitors must wear a face mask or face covering at all times whilst on the College campus.
+All students, apprentices, staff and any external visitors must wear a face mask or face covering when in corridors or public spaces whilst on the College campus.

 We are strongly encouraging those who have not worn face masks to reconsider wearing one for their own protection.
 Face visors are not as protective as masks.